 4) How does Toledo replace the best kicker in MAC history, Jeremiah Detmer?

-biggest going into the 2015 season.
-Yes, seriously, a kicker.
+Honestly, the loss of Jeremiah Detmer could be Toledo's biggest going into the 2015 season.
+Yes, seriously, a kicker. |

 Not only kicking, but special teams in general are underrated.
 Several college football games are decided by kickers and whether they can, or can't, hit a clutch game-winning field goal from whatever distance.
 With Detmer, you absolutely had one of the best and most-clutch kickers in the nation, but now the questions will arise.